 Projects are formed using nothing more than a number of steps.
 These steps are functions that accept some data and output new, transformed or enriched data.
 A recipe can have an arbitrary number of steps and can generate an arbitrary number of intermediate datasets.
 But, the output must always be a single dataset that serves as the basis for your project's network visualization.

-You can open the advanced editor at any point after selecting a dataset and before executing the project.
-As you choose options from the project sidebar, functions are added to your advanced editor.
+You can open the code editor at any point after selecting a dataset and before executing the project.
+As you choose options from the project sidebar, functions are added to your code editor.

-When you open the Recipe Editor, you will have done so having selected first a dataset that serves as the main input for the recipe.
+When you open the code editor, you will have already chosen a dataset that serves as the main input for the recipe.
 This dataset is made available by default with the name ds, and so the simplest possible recipe is simply written as follows.